-Fellows are also eligible for travel funding to present papers at appropriate academic conferences, once per year, up to $750.
+Fellows are also eligible for travel funding to present papers at appropriate academic conferences up to $750 per year.
 Conferences should be competitive (accepting papers by submission, not by invitation) and should not be graduate student-only events; the intent is to support travel to present at conferences like APSA, APA, CPA, CPSA, and APT.

-Successful applicants are expected to attend and participate in all GRIPP activities, including 2-3 seminars per month (held on Fridays at 2-4pm), 1-2 conferences per year, two book manuscript workshops, and one workshop per semester on methods and approaches in political theory and philosophy.
-In all cases, papers will be circulated and should always be read in advance.
+Successful applicants are expected to attend and participate in all GRIPP activities, including around 3 seminars per month (held on Fridays at 2-4pm), 1-2 conferences per year, two book manuscript workshops, and one workshop per semester on methods and approaches in political theory and philosophy.
+In most cases, papers will be circulated and should always be read in advance.

 Fellows will be expected to either

-- a) present a manuscript in progress at a seminar, which must be circulated at least two weeks in advance, with an abstract available in both French and English.
+a) present a manuscript in progress at a seminar, which must be circulated at least one week in advance, with an abstract available in both French and English.
 These papers, normally dissertation chapters or manuscripts in preparation for submission to conferences and journals, should be 6000-10,000 words in length, i.e. about the length of a journal article;

 Fellows in their first year with GRIPP will act as discussants; so will those who presented papers last year.
 Returning fellows who acted as discussants last year will present papers this year.

-If you will be a discussant, you should indicate any broad preferences about the kind of work you are most interested in discussing (these may not be honoured) and whether you are able to comment on work that was written in French, English, or either.
+If you will be a discussant, you should indicate any broad preferences about the kind of work you are most interested in discussing (these may not be honoured).

 If you will be presenting a paper, you should offer a tentative title and abstract of the paper, along with preferences about when in the year you would like to present (these may not be honoured, and you will be expected to present whenever your session is scheduled).